-Academic Probation
+Academic Notice

 Reflect.
 Re-strategize.
 Reach out. wordmark

-What is Academic Probation?
+What is Academic Notice?

 Term

-A student is placed on Term Probation if they do not achieve at least a semester grade-point average of 1.5 (L&S, CED, RCNR, & Haas) or 2.0 (COC & CEO).
+A student is placed on Term Notice if they do not achieve at least a semester grade-point average of 1.5 (L&S, CED, RCNR, & Haas) or 2.0 (COC & CEO).
 To clear term probation, a minimum 2.0 term and 2.0 cumulative UC GPA must be achieved by the end of the semester.

 Cumulative